 Ailsa and I have completed negotiations, and this is the border in which vegetables may not cross.
 They can go as wide as the garden, but no closer to the house than the concrete plinth in front of the greenhouse.

 This gives me roughly a third of the garden to play with, but I’m still finding myself tempted to creep over the border.
 However, I’m not looking to hide secret vegetables in the borders.
 No – for the first time in my life I find myself wanting to try ornamental gardening as well.

 The Warning Signs of Ornamental Interest

 The signs of this have been there for a few months now.
 I’ve been spotting plants whilst on trips away and rushing home to try and identify them.
-We spent a couple days on Lundy Island recently, and I adored all the Thrift that was flowering there.
-I wanted to grow some in my garden, and thought this must be some kind of rare, island dwelling plant that I must search high and low to source.
+We spent a couple of days on Lundy Island recently, and I adored all the Thrift that was flowering there.
+I wanted to grow some in my garden and thought this must be some kind of rare, island-dwelling plant that I must search high and low to source.

 I’ve also been adding more flower blogs to my google reader.
 I’ve not been commenting as frankly I have no idea what I’m talking about, but I’m learning slowly.

 I guess this is where the border comes in.
 It seems to represent two entirely different sides of the human personality.
 On one side meets the needs of the resourceful and functional part of the brain, with (hopefully!) lots of useful edibles to sustain my new family.
 I’ve been researching square feet gardening, which also plays on the neat, organised desires of my brain with its meticulous planning and well-ordered sections.